Study Fellows at IDS

 Secretarial assistance is not provided.
 All external telephone calls are to be paid for by the Study Fellow and photocopying/printing credits can be purchased if required.

 Travel insurance is essential and must cover medical expenses.
 Guidance on NHS charges for NHS hospital care can be found on the UK Department of Health website.
-Please refer to their website or seek advice from the IDS Study Fellowship Coordinator, Liz O'Brien.
+Please refer to their website or seek advice from the IDS Study Fellowship Coordinator, Gemma Males.

 We strongly recommend that you organise this prior to your departure to the UK.